Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_Sharing_and_Distribution.md

 ```

 By using GraphQL, you can provide a flexible and efficient way for clients to access and manipulate data, enhancing the overall data sharing experience.

+### Which One Should You Pick?
+There is no one-size-fits-all answer.
+REST remains a great choice for simple APIs, while GraphQL is powerful for complex applications with varying data needs.

+**Use REST if:**
+* Your API is simple and doesn’t require flexible queries.
+* You need caching benefits from HTTP.
+* You need a standardized, well-established API approach.
+* You’re integrating with third-party services.
+* Your team is already familiar with REST and need faster implementation.

+**Use GraphQL if:**
+* You need flexible and efficient data fetching.
+* Your API serves multiple clients (mobile, web, IoT) with different data needs.
+* Real-time updates are required (GraphQL subscriptions).
+* You want to avoid API versioning issues.
+* Your application requires deeply nested data.
+* If you know how to keep GraphQL secured and optimized.

+> Please note: REST and GraphQL are not mutually exclusive, and many organizations implement a hybrid approach to get the best of both worlds:
+> * GraphQL for client-facing applications where flexibility, performance, and dynamic querying are essential.
+> * REST for admin interfaces, third-party integrations, and internal microservices where statelessness, caching, and simplicity are beneficial.

 ## Table-Based Sharing